diogogomesaraujo/frost-sig/README.md

 # frost-sig

-`frost-sig` is a threshold signature library that implements the FROST protocol.
+`frost-sig` is a threshold signature crate that implements the FROST protocol for Nano Currency transactions.

 ## Features

-- Key Generation.
-- Preprocessing.
-- Signing Transactions.
+- FROST Keygen, Preprocess and Sign implementation for ed25519-blake2b variant.
+- Nano implementation to create shared account's and sign group transactions.
 - Servers/Clients to use the protocol in a pratical setting.

 ## Usage Flow